EvaJF/continual_tuto/README.md

 ```
 * <u>Sampling strategy</u> Comment on the sampling strategy.
 How could it be improved ?
 Implement a different sampling strategy.

-More on replay strategies : __REFS TO ADD !!__
+Further reading on replay strategies :
-* _Herding_ in iCaRL (Rebuffi et al. 2017)
+_Herding_ in iCaRL (Rebuffi et al. 2017);
-* Compressing the samples (e.g. select pixels)
+Compressing samples (e.g. select pixels);
-* Optimizing the samples (Mnemonics by Li et al. 2020)
+Optimizing the samples (Mnemonics by Li et al. 2020);
-* GDumb (Prabhu et al., 2020) greedily collects incoming training samples in a memory buffer and
+GDumb (Prabhu et al., 2020) greedily collects incoming training samples in a memory buffer and
 then uses them to train a model from scratch at test time.
-* Bias Calibration method (BiC) by Wu et al. [2019b]: at each incremental step, a validation set is used to train an
+Bias Calibration method (BiC) by Wu et al. (2019): at each incremental step, a validation set is used to train an
 additional layer appended to the network to compensate for the bias of the classification layer towards more recent classes.
-* Past examples can be used for guiding knowledge distillation (see next subsection).
+Latent replay;
-* Latent replay
+Generative replay;
-* Generative replay
+Past examples can be used for knowledge distillation (see next subsection).

 * <u>Dealing with class imbalance:</u> Replace the loss function with a weighted version.
 Is it effective ?
 What other strategies could you implement to deal with class imbalance ?